Frequently Asked Questions for Transitioning Your Social Security Username to Login.gov

 • With assistance for Login.gov accounts - Login.gov help center.

-• With assistance for ID.me accounts - ID.me support center.
+• With assistance for ID.me accounts - ID.me help center.

 How are you notifying people about the change?